 3. What is your favorite bit of advice to give to girls struggling with friendship?

-It’s helpful for girls (and everyone) to know that friendships struggles are normal, especially during the preteen years.
+It’s helpful for girls (and everyone) to know that friendship struggles are normal, especially during the preteen years.
 We are all perfectly imperfect humans and learning at our own pace.
 There is nothing wrong with them.
 I encourage girls to stay open to change and new friendships.
 And, to keep practicing healthy friendship skills as that is really the only thing we can control.

 5. What did the writing/editing process for the book look like?
 Was it difficult to write the interactive parts of the book, or were the quizzes, etc., the easy part?